cmusatyalab/wcacourse/README.md

 Now, now `Export` the FSM to your laptop.
 The `app.pbfsm` file will be used in the following steps.

 ### *Pro Tips*
+* States are defined from the *system's* point of view, not the *user's*.
+That means that a state is typically *"looking for the next object"* rather than *"waiting for the user to do something"*.
 * Optionally, add an `Image Instruction` to you transitions.

 ## Install the FSM and object detector in your WCA Backend